Republican health care bill clears budget committee hurdle

 - Three conservatives voted against the bill but that was not enough to stop it

-- In the end, 19 Republicans voted for the bill, a majority of the 36-member committee

-(CNN)Republicans plans to repeal and replace Obamacare cleared a key procedural hurdle Thursday when the House Budget Committee passed a bill supported by GOP leadership and President Donald Trump, despite three conservatives voting against it.
+(CNN)The Republican proposal to repeal and replace Obamacare cleared a key procedural hurdle Thursday when the House Budget Committee voted in favor of the measure supported by GOP leadership and President Donald Trump.

-The early morning vote was quicker than expected.
-The legislation now moves to the House Rules Committee where it can be amended.

 Of the 36-member committee, the three Republican defections were Reps.
 Mark Sanford of South Carolina, Dave Brat of Virginia and Gary Palmer of Alabama, all members of the conservative House Freedom Caucus.
 That wasn't enough to topple the 19 Republicans who did support it.
 All 14 Democrats on the committee voted against it.

+The early morning vote was quicker than expected and the legislation now moves to the House Rules Committee.

+The committee took the unexpected step of holding the vote to advance the legislation at the beginning of the meeting, instead of allowing all members to speak before the vote.
+The session was expected to be contentious with some conservatives clearly opposed to the legislation as it stands now.

-The point of the budget committee wasn't to significantly amend the legislation as it is written but instead package together plans that were already passed out of the House Ways and Means and House Energy and Commerce Committees last week after marathon markups.
+The budget committee's job was to package together plans already approved by the House Ways and Means and House Energy and Commerce Committees last week after marathon markups.

-The obstacle for leadership Thursday was to pass the bill through the committee without significant conservative defections.
-A majority of the committee's 36 members supported the bill.

-Leadership remained confident of their bill's prospects Wednesday night during a news conference with reporters and Diane Black, the chairman of the committee, said in advance of the vote that she expected the bill to pass out of committee.

-"To my Republican colleagues who have doubts today, I encourage you: Don't cut off discussion," the Tennessee Republican said.
+Committee chairwoman Rep. Diane Black said in her opening statement Thursday those who wish to see the legislation changed should stay engaged in the process.

 "Stay in this effort and help us enhance this proposal by advancing it out of committee and pushing for further conservative reforms.
-Members who desire to see this bill improved have every right to make their voices heard," Black said in her opening statement.
+Members who desire to see this bill improved have every right to make their voices heard," Black said.

+House Speaker Paul Ryan insisted he was "clearly in sync" with the White House in addressing concerns of House Republicans and putting together the votes to pass the bill.

+"This President is getting deeply involved.
+He is helping bridge gaps in our conference.
+He is a constructive force to help us to get to a resolution so that we get consensus on how to repeal and replace Obamacare," Ryan told reporters at this weekly news conference.